Koaste/koaste/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ways to fight against bot scalping for objects that are out there!
-- 🌱 I’m currently learning GoLang, web3/blockchain, how to code on the highest level :D
+- 🌱 I’m currently learning GoLang and web3/blockchain (Solidity)
 - 💬 Ask me about my journey from Civil Engineering to Software!
 - 📫 How to reach me: LinkedIn, Email, even Instagram!